Investigating tES alongside reading and language instruction. Grounded in 14 peer-reviewed tES trials.

 +40%

-Faster novel vocabulary acquisition
+Faster vocabulary acquisition in a 2014 RCT

 In a randomized five-day trial, adults who trained with tES learned up to 40% more novel vocabulary than an unstimulated control.